厙ぴ勛圖

 HOW TO APPLY

-UCs newer buildings, Haere-roa the UCSA student building, and student accommodation 啦喝梯喝櫻紳喝域喝, are heated with renewable energy from GSHP.
-This system is also used in public buildings in tautahi Christchurch such as T贖ranga, the city library.
+UCs newer buildings, the Haere-roa UCSA student building, and student accommodation facility 啦喝梯喝櫻紳喝域喝, are heated with renewable energy from ground source heat pumps (GSHP).
+This technology is also used in some public buildings in tautahi Christchurch such as T贖ranga, the city library.

 Privacy Preferences